South Dakota Court Records

 - The Bureau of Criminal Statistics may authorize the destruction of records concerning people who are dead or at least 75 years old.

-- Records of offenses that are no longer classified as crimes can also be destroyed
+- Records of offenses that are no longer classified as crimes can also be destroyed.

 Crimes or individuals who do not satisfy any of these conditions will not be able to expunge their records.

-Can a DUI Be Expunged in South Dakota?
+Can a DUI be Expunged in South Dakota?

 DUIs cannot be expunged in South Dakota.
 South Dakota’s expungement law does not apply to any conviction involving the operation of a motor vehicle.
-However, if the DUI falls under a misdemeanor category, individuals who were arrested but not charged, acquitted, or had charges dismissed may apply for record expunction under SD.
-Code.
-Law. § 23A–3–26 through 37, or under SD.
-Code.
-Law § 23–6–8.1 of the state laws.
+However, if the DUI falls under a misdemeanor category, individuals who were arrested but not charged or had charges dismissed may apply for record expunction under these laws:

-What constitutes a Petty Offence in South Dakota?
+What constitutes an Infraction in South Dakota?

 If the individual does not choose to pay the penalties, the judge may decide the following sentences: